-Comprehensive assessment completed by a multidisciplinary team to identify developmental delays and aid in the development of an IFSP.
+Comprehensive assessment completed by a multidisciplinary team to identify developmental delays, and aid in the development of an IFSP.

-1.4.12 Individualized Family Support/Service Plan (IFSP)

-1.4.13 Infant Toddler Developmental Specialist (ITDS)

-Practitioners certified by DOH to perform EIS.
+- 1.4.12 Individualized Family Support/Service Plan (IFSP) As defined in 34 CFR 303.20. - 1.4.13 Infant Toddler Developmental Specialist (ITDS) Practitioners certified by DOH to perform EIS.